msv-lab/f1x/doc/Manual.md

 Argument | Description
 -------- | -----------
 **-f [ --files ] RELPATH...** | The list of buggy files.
 The paths should be relative to the root of the source directory.
-If omitted, the files are localized automatically.
 **-t [ --tests ] ID...** | The list of unique test identifiers.
 **-T [ --test-timeout ] MS** | The test execution timeout in milliseconds.
 **-d [ --driver ] PATH** | The path to the test driver.
 The test driver is executed from the root of the source directory.